Leafs’ Muzzin out of the hospital, will not return in series

 With the Leafs killing a penalty, Muzzin took a crosscheck from Columbus center Pierre-Luc Dubois before stumbling and jamming his head/neck into the leg of Blue Jackets winger Oliver Bjorkstrand.

-Muzzin couldn’t get up after the collision and had to be taken off the ice on a stretcher.
+Muzzin couldn’t get up after the collision and had to be taken off the ice on a stretcher after a delay of around 15 minutes.
+Players from both teams tapped their sticks in support as he was assisted off the playing surface.

+”What he brings to our team is immeasurable,” Toronto captain John Tavares said of Muzzin after the game. ”Certainly tough to see, especially just how much we love that guy.”

 The best-of-five series, which is tied 1-1, resumes Thursday night at Scotiabank Arena.